 A simple and reliable way to determine whether a door is left-handed or right-handed is to go outside of the door and face it directly.
 Look at the side where the hinges are located.
-If the hinges are on the right side, then the door is righthanded.
+If the hinges are on the right side, then the door is righthanded, and the doorknob will also be on the right side.
 This rule applies consistently to all door types, making it easy to identify the orientation of the door without any confusion.